Figma, Adobe Illustrator

 My challenges are…

-What features could I add that are unique to a digital screen?
+What features could I add that are unique to the digital screen and are consistent with the physical ID?

 How can I get users to use this app in addition to the physical license?